ppy/osu-wiki/wiki/Welcome/en.md

 _See also: [Modding](/wiki/Modding/#getting-started)._

-Modding is the process of users reviewing (or commonly called "modding") a creator's beatmap in the pending (or work in progress/help) stage.
+Modding is the process of users reviewing (or commonly called "modders") a creator's beatmap in the pending (or work in progress/help) stage.
 Modding plays a big role in quality control because this allows creators to fix issues with their beatmap.

 ## Skinning

 *See also: [Skinning](/wiki/Skinning) and [Skinning Tutorial](/wiki/Skinning_Tutorial).*

-Skinning allows anyone to change the way osu! looks and feels.
-This can be as small as changing the cursor or as big as redoing the appearances of all of the game modes.
+Skinning allows anyone to change the way *osu!* looks and feels.
+This can be as small as changing the cursor or as big as redoing the appearances of all the game modes and interface.

 ## osu!wiki - How you can help!